caoccao/swc4j/docs/tutorials/tutorial_04_ast.md

 ## Create a Visitor

 In order to visit the AST, we need to create a Visitor as follows.
 There are 170+ types of AST nodes.
-This sample visitor only selectively visit 3 types of AST nodes.
+This sample visitor only selectively visits 3 types of AST nodes.

 * Subclass the built-in `Swc4jAstVisitor` or implement interface `ISwc4jAstVisitor` from scratch.